Phase Diversity Electro-optic Sampling: A new approach to single-shot terahertz waveform recording: Materials and Methods

 \subsection{Experimental recording system for the table-top experiment (Figure~\ref{fig:TDS})}

-The laser pulses are delivered by an amplified Sapphire-Titanium laser (Coherent Astrella) with 7~mJ output, from which~3 mJ are extracted for this experiment.
-The emission and detection ZnTe crystals are 110-cut, with 1~mm thickness.
+The laser pulses are delivered by an amplified Sapphire-Titanium laser (Coherent Astrella) with 40 fs duration and 7~mJ output, from which~3 mJ are extracted for this experiment.
+The emission and detection ZnTe crystals are 110-cut, with 1~mm thickness, and {the component orientations are displayed in Table~\ref{table:orientations}}.
 The stretcher is a classical Treacy compressor.
 The Silicon filter (280 $\mu$m thick, at normal incidence) is destined to rejected the 800~nm laser light.
-The imaging spectrometer is composed of a reflection grating, a low-cost 1280x1024 pixels monochrome CMOS camera (UI~3240~ML~NIR from IDS GmbH) equipped with a 60~mm objective (Nikkor 60~mm F2.8G ED).
+The imaging spectrometer is composed of a reflection grating {(Thorlabs, 1200 lines/mm, blazed at 750~nm)}, a low-cost 1280x1024 pixels monochrome CMOS camera (UI~3240~ML~NIR from IDS GmbH) equipped with a 60~mm objective (Nikkor 60~mm F2.8G ED).
 We also place a cylindrical lens with 100~mm focal length just before the 60~mm lens, in order to spread vertically the optical power onto the CMOS camera.
 The three spots are vertically binned at analysis stage, thus increasing the equivalent full-well capacity (and the signal-to-noise ratio).

 At each shot $n$, the recorded image (see Figure~\ref{fig:TDS}b) provides three raw data: the spectra on the two polarization channels $S_{1n}(\lambda)$ and $S_{2n}(\lambda)$ (containing the information on the terahertz field), and the spectrum of the unmodulated laser $S_{0n}(\lambda)$.
+The camera is trigged by the laser, and acquires 10 images per second. {In order to ensure single-shot measurements, we systematically chose a camera exposure time that was shorter than the laser repetition period of 1 ms (the exposure time was 25~$\mu$s for the data presented here).}

-The camera is trigged by the laser, and acquires 10 images per second.
-For this test we did not try to achieve 1~KHz repetition rate (i.e., the repetition rate of the laser), although this type of upgrade would be straightforward using a state-of-art commercial CMOS or CCD camera (as, e.g., in Ref.~\cite{tikan2018single}).
+For this test we did not try to achieve 1~kHz repetition rate (i.e., the repetition rate of the laser), although this type of upgrade would be straightforward using a state-of-art commercial CMOS or CCD camera (as, e.g., in Ref.~\cite{tikan2018single}).